lynthera/bitsegments_localminds/README.md

-# MemCore LLM Interface
+# BitSegments Local Minds

-MemCore is a lightweight, CPU-friendly conversational AI interface built on `llama-cpp-python`.
+Local Minds is a lightweight, CPU-friendly conversational AI interface built on `llama-cpp-python`.
 It includes a memory system for personalized, context-aware interactions — even on older hardware.

 ##  Features